Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

 2. `od`, when an active OD calibration is available for the resolved photodiode angle.
 3. `normalized_od`, when neither of the above is available.

-What "active" means:

- - An active `od_fused` estimator is the estimator currently marked active in **Estimators** for the `od_fused` device.
- - An active `od` calibration is the calibration currently marked active for the OD device that matches the photodiode angle Turbidostat resolves for your setup, such as `od90` or `od135`.
- - If you have multiple non-reference OD signal channels configured, Turbidostat resolves `od` using the lowest-numbered signal channel and logs a warning.
-In that case, `od_fused` or `normalized_od` is usually a better choice.

-If the selected biomass signal is not publishing fresh data, Turbidostat cannot make a dosing decision.
-In practice this means:

- - `od_reading` must be running.
- - `od` and `od_fused` data must be fresh.
-Readings older than 5 minutes are treated as stale, and the automation will warn instead of continuing with a dilution based on old data.

 ### Overriding the biomass signal